Research Methods (Qualitative, Quantitative and Health Economics) MED5272

 By the end of this course students will be able to:

-■ Discuss and debate the concepts of ethics and research governance and the practical implications of each, in a range of economic settings (including low and middle income countries)
+4. Discuss principles and practices of research ethics, governance and dissemination in a range of economic settings (including low- and middle-income countries).

 Minimum Requirement for Award of Credits